daliayan/VibingHouse/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/daliayan/VibingHouse.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct].
+This project is intended to be a safe, welcoming space for collaboration, and contributors.

 ## License